- Manage VOD schedules for multiple platforms

 - Define the asset/version to use in each entryIndividually or in bulk, by specifying an asset type.

 - Define VOD rules for each piece of contentRules will automatically create VOD schedule entries relative to linear transmissions.
-E.g.: "Schedule each episode of this series 3 days after its second transmission in my linear channel".
+E.g.: "Schedule each episode of this series 3 days after the 1st TX in March in prime time in my linear channel".

 - Target multiple platforms with VOD rules